 Precipitation map in the Windy.app for iOS

 This map shows weather fronts or places where air masses collide in the earth's atmosphere, which differ in temperature, humidity, and other parameters.
-Clashing fronts means abrupt changes in weather, including extreme weather such as heavy rains, thunderstorms and lightning, mists, and so on...
+Weather fronts means abrupt changes in weather, including extreme weather such as heavy rains, thunderstorms and lightning, mists, and so on...

-On the map, there are cold and warm fronts: red arcs are warm fronts.
-The blue arcs are cold fronts.
+On the map, there are cold and warm fronts: red arcs are warm fronts, blue arcs are cold fronts.
 The red and blue arcs together are stationary fronts, that is, the mix of warm and cold fronts.
 Purple arcs are occluded fronts, that is, fronts that will appear in the near future — they will become red or blue.
 The orange lines are low-pressure troughs; they form when isobars make a sharp bend around the lowest-pressure region.